OtterlySpace/railway-postgres-s3-backups/README.md

 # Postgres S3 backups

-A simple NodeJS application to backup your PostgreSQL database to S3 via a cron.
+A slightly moidified version of [railway/postgres-s3-backups](https://github.com/railwayapp-templates/postgres-s3-backups) to backup your PostgreSQL database to S3 via a cron.

+Upgraded to Node 22 and Postgres 17 by default and with fixed support for Backblaze B2 and Cloudflare R2.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/I4zGrH)